jstolarek/slicer/doc/roadmap.md

   * I don't understand how reconstruction of `Call` works (the last two `let` bindings).

+  * I don't understand the way environments are handles in the `Let` case

 `uneval` seems to do the same as `pslice` in a much simpler way.